Phone Habits of a Cheating Husband: 14 Patterns to Watch

 Many women report this habit appearing in stages:

-- Then the password changes without explanation
+- The password changes without explanation

 If password changes are showing up alongside emotional distance, read more about whether your gut feeling is worth trusting.